fa15073/big/start.md

 [//]: # "p 12"

 **A test of vocabulary range**
 Here are sixty brief phrases, each containing one italicized word; it is up to you to find the closest definition of each such word.
 To keep your score valid, refrain, as far as possible, from wild guessing.
-The key will be found
+The key will be found at the end of the test.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAwNzU2MzMwMSwtMTc5ODM5MzMyOCwtNz
+eyJoaXN0b3J5IjpbLTU4MTcyNTM0OCwtMTc5ODM5MzMyOCwtNz
 YwMTc3OTEsLTE2MTA3OTI1MjksLTE1Njk1MjMyNDAsNDgxNDkx
 NzYxLC0yMjY4NjUyNCwtMTAwOTY0NDM2OSwtMjYyMDYwNjgwLC
 0xODQxNTA4MjFdfQ==